SoftwareDefinedBuildings/smap/python/doc/R_access.rst

 The use of RCurl also requires `libcurl <http://curl.haxx.se/download.html>`_.
 If you run into problems installing ``RCurl``, you may need to install it.

-To install RSmap, :download:`download <http://smap-data.googlecode.com/svn/trunk/R/RSmap_1.0.tar.gz>`_ the package archive and install directly from R, making sure you're in the correct directory::
+To install RSmap, `download <http://smap-data.googlecode.com/svn/trunk/R/RSmap_1.0.tar.gz>`_ the package archive and install directly from R, making sure you're in the correct directory::